 Morpeth Bridge spans the Hunter River at Morpeth near Maitland.
 It is a timber bridge constructed in 1898 and has an overall length of 281 metres.
-Morpeth Bridge is maintained by Roads and Maritime Services (formerly Roads and Traffic Authority) and is of significant heritage importance.
+Morpeth Bridge is maintained by Roads and Maritime Services (RMS) and is of significant heritage importance.

-Roads and Maritime Services (formerly Roads and Traffic Authority) is currently undertaking essential works to strengthen the approach spans of the bridge.
+Roads and Maritime Services is currently undertaking essential works to strengthen the approach spans of the bridge.
 These works will minimise future routine maintenance.

 Overview of the strengthening works

-In August 2010 Roads and Maritime Services (formerly Roads and Traffic Authority) completed works to upgrade the approach spans on Morpeth Bridge.
+In August 2010 Roads and Maritime Services completed works to upgrade the approach spans on Morpeth Bridge.
 Recent works have involved replacing the timber deck across the three timber truss spans.
 This work has provided a smoother driving experience across the full length of the bridge and will help to reduce the amount of routine maintenance on the bridge.

 During May 2011, all of the bolts in the new deck will be re-tightened.
 A seal will be also placed across the deck.
 During June, a final coat of paint will be applied to the bridge railing and kerbs along the bridge.